thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 polyglot.t('thing', { smart_count: 1 }) // There is 1 thing
 ```

-Giving a number as a second argument also works
+Giving a number as a second argument also works:

 ```js
 polyglot.t('thing', 4) // There are 4 things